LasithaPrabodha/lasitha.dev/src/content/blog/observer-pattern.md

 ---
-title: 'Observer Design Pattern'
+title: "Observer Design Pattern"
-description: 'Think of yourself as a news enthusiast eagerly awaiting updates on your favourite topics.
-The Observer Pattern smoothly links you (the Observer) to the news platform (the Subject).'
+description: "Think of yourself as a news enthusiast eagerly awaiting updates on your favourite topics.
+The Observer Pattern smoothly links you (the Observer) to the news platform (the Subject)."
-pubDate: 'Feb 18 2024'
+pubDate: "Feb 18 2024"
 ---

 Think of yourself as a news enthusiast eagerly awaiting updates on your favourite topics.
 The Observer Pattern smoothly links you (the Observer) to the news platform (the Subject).